 Safe Zone provides access to more easily discernible individuals who are available to provide support and information.
 WVU’s Safe Zone symbol is a message that a campus community member has participated in Safe Zone training and is committed to fostering an atmosphere of support and celebration of Lesbian, Gay, Bisexual, Transgender and Questioning individuals on the WVU campus.

-Upcoming Training For Fall 2018: please contact firstname.lastname@example.org for reservations
+Upcoming Training For Spring 2019 - Register below or contact firstname.lastname@example.org for reservations:

 Safe Zone Training